 - Foreclosure was not finalized until January 1, 2018

-- However, if borrowers were to qualify for conventional loan, the wait period is four years from the discharged date of Chapter 7 Bankruptcy discharged date and the recorded housing event date does not matter
+However, if borrowers were to qualify for a conventional loan, the waiting period is four years from the discharged date of Chapter 7 Bankruptcy discharged date and the recorded housing event date does not matter

 - Cannot reaffirm the mortgage

-- So on the above example, the borrower will qualify for conventional loan but not FHA because borrower passed the 4 year waiting period after discharge date of Chapter 7
+- So on the above example, the borrower will qualify for a conventional loan but not FHA because borrower passed the 4-year waiting period after the discharge date of Chapter 7

-The above case scenario are cases where borrowers can qualify for conforming loans but not FHA.
+The above case scenario is cases where borrowers can qualify for conforming loans but not FHA.